is8ac/aural2/paper/aural2.md

 - From the set of labeled audio clips, randomly select 7.
 - For each clip:
-  - At random, select two positive integers such that the second isless than 312, and exactly 100 more than the first.
+  - At random, select two positive integers such that the second is less than 312, and exactly 100 more than the first.
   - From both the inputs and the targets for this clip, take the slice of 100 time steps defined by the two numbers previously selected.
 - We now have 7 inputs of 100 time slices, and 7 corresponding targets of 100 time slices.